hanrichard/Notebook/interview/interview_questions_react_js.md

 A Function component also returns HTML, and behaves much the same way as a Class component, but Function components can be written using much less code, are easier to understand, and will be preferred in this tutorial.

+Components are the building blocks of a React application’s UI.
+These components split up the entire UI into small independent and reusable pieces.
+Then it renders each of these components independent of each other without affecting the rest of the UI.

 ### reason to useeffect
 The motivation behind the introduction of useEffect Hook is to eliminate the side effects of using class-based components.